 |Forecast fertility rates (births per woman)|

-The forecast number of deaths in the Cumberland Council area is a reflection of death rates assumed for small areas.
+The forecast number of deaths in Cumberland City Council is a reflection of death rates assumed for small areas.
 For historical years, this will equal the number of deaths published by the ABS, where this information was available at the time of forecasting.
-These rates are based on historical estimates for the Cumberland Council area, which have been extrapolated into the future, assuming an increase in expectation of life in all age groups (except 85 years and over).
+These rates are based on historical estimates for Cumberland City Council, which have been extrapolated into the future, assuming an increase in expectation of life in all age groups (except 85 years and over).